 Asthma cannot be ignored, nor can it be taken lightly.
-It is a condition where there are inflammation and swelling in the airways that lead to the lungs.
-When asthma flares up, it causes the airways to narrow and tighten.
-This makes it difficult for the air to pass through, thereby causing difficulty in breathing.
+It is a condition where there is inflammation and swelling in the airways that lead to the lungs.
+When asthma flares up, it may cause the airways to narrow and tighten.
+This makes it difficult for the air to pass through, causing difficulty in breathing.
 Such a situation also leads to asthma attacks or exacerbation (sudden worsening of asthma condition or COPD).

 To know more, read the common causes of asthma:

 Asthma affects people in different ways.
 Some people experience asthma attacks only in peak allergy season or when they experience cold air.
 It may happen when they exercise as well.
-At times it may so happen that the attacks may be severe, and they must rush to a doctor often.
+At times it may so happen that the attacks may be severe and they must rush to a doctor.

 - Wheeze, making a loud or soft whistling noise when you breathe in and out.